Updated 2026-05-14 · Next update 2026-05-21

 Human oversight requirement is not a checkbox

-Article 14 requires that high-risk AI systems be designed to allow 'effective oversight by natural persons.'
+Article 14 requires that high-risk AI systems be designed to allow effective oversight by natural persons.
 Regulators and practitioners agree this means genuine intervention capability — not just audit trails.
-Systems where human 'oversight' is a rubber-stamp after the AI decision have already been flagged in Spanish AESIA guidance as non-compliant.
+Systems where human oversight is a rubber-stamp after the AI decision have already been flagged in Spanish AESIA guidance as non-compliant.

 "CEPS policy brief (March 2026): 'Human oversight in practice requires documented procedures for override, trained operators, and evidence of actual intervention rates — not just a UI button.'"